Greene County Tech shoots down Panthers

 Vachon led Siloam Springs with 17 points and Newman had 16 in their final game as seniors.

-The Panthers shot 16 of 42 from the field and 3 of 18 from behind the 3-point line and 6 of 13 from the free-throw line.
+The Panthers shot 16 of 42 from the field and three of 18 from behind the 3-point line and six of 13 from the free-throw line.

 The co-champions of the 5A-West Conference end the season with a record of 18-11, having won the conference for the first time since 1990-91.

 "These seniors have really stepped up, come together and made it a special year," Stewart said.
 "They've all contributed at times.
-We've been blessed to have a special group of seniors. and a lot of ways, we think we reached potential even though we didn't finish it like we wanted to.
+We've been blessed to have a special group of seniors and a lot of ways we think we reached potential even though we didn't finish it like we wanted to.
 It was not a lack of effort or attitude.
-Teams the further you go in the season, teams realize how to scheme and how to maneuver.
+The further you go in the season, teams realize how to scheme and how to maneuver.
 We're playing teams that are well coached."

+The two head coaches -- Jeff Guiot and Tim Stewart -- will forever be linked by their sons, who both were on the basketball team at John Brown University.

+Payton Guiot was a senior on this year's Golden Eagles team, while Josh Stewart was a freshman, leading the two coaches to get to know each other throughout the season.

 Greene County Tech 57, Siloam Springs 41